defndaines/summoners_tail/README.md

 ### SSL Cert

-Note that the first implementation is using straight OTP `:httpc` for making request to the Riot Games API.
+Note that the first implementation is using straight OTP `:httpc` for making requests to the Riot Games API.
 Out of the box, this does not properly verify SSL certs, so this will result in a warning when run like
 ```
 06:59:36.305 [warning] Description: 'Authenticity is not established by certificate path validation'
      Reason: 'Option {verify, verify_peer} and cacertfile/cacerts is missing'
 ```
+The code is set to `verify_none` for now to quiet the logging.

 ### Testing